phusion/traveling-ruby/TUTORIAL-3.md

 ## Conclusion

-Congratulations, you've reached the end of the tutorial set and you've now learned all the basics of Traveling Ruby!
+In this tutorial you've learned how to deal with native extensions.
 You can download the end result of this tutorial at https://github.com/phusion/traveling-ruby-native-extensions-demo.

-Next, you may want to read [Reducing the size of your Traveling Ruby packages](REDUCING_PACKAGE_SIZE.md).
+In all the tutorials so far, we've not covered Windows.
+Proceed with [tutorial 4](TUTORIAL-4.md) to learn about creating Windows packages.